jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 {% endfigquote %}

 {% figure "slide30.jpg", "An illustration visibly generated by text-to-image model, depicting a city of skyscrapers with familiar corporation logos like Facebook, Amazon, and Twitter.
 The city is surrounded by lake and green hills with small cottages." %}
-“\[The core web] is the digital countryside of the corporate megalopolis.” (generated with DALL·E 3)
+“\[The peripheral web] is the digital countryside of the corporate megalopolis.” (generated with DALL·E 3)
 {% endfigure %}

 But beside “peripheral web” there are different names for this idea, like: